Data-Portofolio/The-Ultimate-Pandas-Guide-Simplifying-Data-Operations/README.md

 ![image](https://github.com/Data-Portofolio/The-Ultimate-Pandas-Guide-Simplifying-Data-Operations/assets/133883292/44e51992-b36b-4a8d-93af-6436d597301a)

 <a name="Read-and-Write-Data"></a>
-# 2. Read and Write Data:
+# 2. Read and Write Data

 - `pd.read_csv()`: Explore the world of data with ease!
 Read data from a CSV file and convert it into a DataFrame.